LahiruHarshana/pilisaru-0.1/README.md

 3. **User-Friendly Interface**: The intuitive user interface ensures easy navigation and accessibility, encouraging widespread adoption of responsible waste disposal practices.

 ## Getting Started

+To get started with Pilisaru, follow these steps: